Permafrost/Tundra/SERVICES.md

      `%$schedule/status%=="suspended" and %$schedule/service%==%svc%`

-  Refer to the `tundra.condition:evaluate` service documentation for the format of conditional statements.
+  Refer to the `Tundra/tundra.condition:evaluate` service documentation for the format of conditional statements.

 #### Outputs:

 * `$schedules` is a `IData[]` document list containing the details of all the scheduled tasks that satisfy the given inputs, or every scheduled task known to the task scheduler on this Integration Server if no inputs were specified.
   * `id` is the identifying string for this scheduled task.
   * `name` is the name assigned to this scheduled task by the creator.
   * `description` is an optional description of the scheduled task.
   * `type` is the type of schedule, a choice of one of the following:
     * `once` is a schedule that executes one time only at the specified start datetime.
     * `repeat` is a schedule that executes periodically at the specified `repeat/interval` of time.
     * `complex` is a schedule that executes periodically on the given minutes, hours, week days, days of month, and months of the year.
   * `service` is the fully-qualified name of the service executed by the schedule.
   * `package` is the name of the package the scheduled `service` is a